thomasstrassmann/DaCapo-API/README.md

 In the following, the development process is described in more detail:
 The DRF repository and project were started first.
 To directly cover all security measures, environment variables (secret key and cloudinary url) were created and committed only after updating the settings.
 This ensured that no sensitive content was published.

-Subsequently, the profiles, instruments, bookmarks and followers apps were designed, one after the other.
+Subsequently, the profiles, instruments, bookmarks followers, wanted and rating apps were designed, one after the other.
 It was avoided to work synchronously on different apps and to finish first one app completely.
 This has some advantages:
 * Focus on the content and increased concentration
 * Better overview (less open tabs in the editor)
 * Faster development